CleverRaven/Cataclysm-DDA/doc/TILESET.md

 ## Legacy tilesets
 ### tilesheets
 Each tilesheet contains 1 or more sprites with the same width and height.
 Each tilesheet contains one or more rows of exactly 16 sprites.
 Sprite index 0 is special and the first sprite of the first tilesheet in a tileset should be blank.
-Indices run sequentially through each sheet and continue incrementing for each new sheet without reseting, so index 32 is the first sprite in the third row of the first sheet.
+Indices run sequentially through each sheet and continue incrementing for each new sheet without resetting, so index 32 is the first sprite in the third row of the first sheet.
 If the first sheet has 320 sprites in it, index 352 would be the first sprite of the third row of the second sheet.

 ### `tile_config`
 Each legacy tileset has a `tile_config.json` describing how to map the contents of a sprite sheet to various tile identifiers, different orientations, etc. The ordering of the overlays used for displaying mutations can be controlled as well.
 The ordering can be used to override the default ordering provided in `mutation_ordering.json`.
 Example: